MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 For that, it requires some support at different levels depending on their usage:

 * To convert an image to this format at compile-time and embed it, an extension of the image generator is necessary, see :ref:`section_imagegenerator_custom_format`.
-* To create a new one at-runtime, some native extension is necessary, see :ref:`XXX`.
+* To create a new one at-runtime, some native extension is necessary, see :ref:`section_buffered_image`.
-* To use it as source (to draw the image in another buffer), some native extension is necessary, see :ref:`XXX`.
+* To use it as source (to draw the image in another buffer), some native extension is necessary, see :ref:`section_buffered_image_drawer_custom`.
-* To use it as destination (to draw into the image), some native extension is necessary, see :ref:`XXX`.
+* To use it as destination (to draw into the image), some native extension is necessary, see :ref:`section_buffered_image`.

 .. _section_image_binary_raw: